jspuij/Cortex.Net/docs/pages/autorun.md

 var sharedState = SharedState.GlobalState;

 sharedState.Autorun(
-    () => {
+    r => {
         // Assuming that profile is an observable object,
-        // send it to the server each time it is changed, but await at least 300 milliseconds before sending it.
+        // send it to the server each time it is changed,
+        // but await at least 300 milliseconds before sending it.
         // When sent, the latest value of profile will be used. sendProfileToServer(JsonSerializer.Serialize(profile));
     },